PunchThrough/bean-docs/src/features/accelerometer.md

 void loop()
 {
   AccelerationReading reading = Bean.getAcceleration();
-  char x = abs(reading.xAxis) / 4;
+  char x = abs(reading.xAxis) / 2;
-  char y = abs(reading.yAxis) / 4;
+  char y = abs(reading.yAxis) / 2;
-  char z = abs(reading.zAxis) / 4;
+  char z = abs(reading.zAxis) / 2;
   Bean.setLed(x, y, z);
 }
 ```

 Connect to your Bean and program this sketch.
+If you haven't installed Bean Loader yet, [visit the Getting Started guide for downloads and instructions](#).

 ### Using the Accelerometer with Arduino

 The Bean accelerometer ([datasheet](http://ae-bst.resource.bosch.com/media/products/dokumente/bma250/bst-bma250-ds002-05.pdf)) defaults to ±2G sensitivity and has 10-bit accuracy.
 That means that values within the acceleration range -2G...2G map to -512...511 in our Arduino sketch.

 `AccelerationReading` is a struct type.
-This struct holds the X axis, Y axis, and Z axis values, as well as the current accelerometer sensitivity setting.
+A struct is a [data type used by C-related languages, such as Arduino](http://playground.arduino.cc/Code/Struct), to group together lots of related variables.
+The AccelerationReading struct holds the X axis, Y axis, and Z axis values, as well as the current accelerometer sensitivity setting.

 When we scale the raw -512...511 values, we use `abs` to convert negative values to positive ones.
 This maps our -512...511 range to 512...0...511.
 We can observe this on the LED when we rotate it past the point of maximum brightness.
 As we rotate the Bean, its LED will smoothly get brighter, and then smoothly dim as the absolute accelerometer value passes 512.